MaksimNagaev/DZ3/Homework №1.md

     1. *git branch __new_branch_name__* - creating a new branch with specified name;
     2. *git branch __-d__ new_branch_name* - removal a branch with specified name;

-- *git merge new_branch_name* - including all changes from specified branch to current;
+- *git merge new_branch_name* - including all changes from specified branch to current - This can lead to two kinds of developments:
+    1. Standard inclusion of all changes in the current branch from the one you selected in the command;
+    2. Creation of a conflict that requires your direct participation in decision making;

 ## Tips and Hints